|My Child with a 504 Plan is Failing, School Won't Help:

-Section 504 as the law that makes schools add ramps and elevators to
+Section 504 as the law that requires schools add ramps and elevators to

 buildings if this is necessary to give disabled children access to the

-educational opportunities that are available to nondisabled children.
+educational opportunities that are available to children who are not disabled.

-are the purposes of The Individuals with Disabilities Act?
+The purposes of the Individuals with Disabilities Act are different.
 When you

-and Purposes of IDEA, you learn that the purposes of IDEA are:
+and Purposes of IDEA, you will see that the purposes of IDEA are:

 to ensure that all children with disabilities have available to them